Chart Color Schemes

 Educational outcomes in Nuriootpa fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.6%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
-Trade and technical skills are prevalent, with 39.2% of residents aged 15+ holding vocational credentials - advanced diplomas (9.7%) and certificates (29.5%).
+The area faces educational challenges, with university qualification rates (13.6%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 10.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
+Trade and technical skills feature prominently, with 39.2% of residents aged 15+ holding vocational credentials, including advanced diplomas (9.7%) and certificates (29.5%).

 Frequently Asked Questions - Education